Mikko Rantanen Game Preview: Avalanche vs. Ducks

 Rantanen Season Stats Insights

-- Rantanen has an assist in 12 of 22 games played this season, including multiple assists four times.
+- Rantanen has an assist in 14 of 24 games this season, with multiple assists on four occasions.

-- The implied probability that Rantanen goes over his points prop total is 45.5%, based on the odds.
+- Rantanen's odds on his points prop carry an implied probability of 50% that he hits the over.

-- There is a 55.6% chance of Rantanen having more than 0.5 assists, based on the moneyline odds.
+- Given his moneyline odds, Rantanen has an implied probability of 60.6% of going over his assist prop bet.

 Sign up for Underdog fantasy today.